 To convert Sugar into Alcohol, a process called Fermentation is used.
 Fermentation is a popular process to manufacture alcoholic drinks like beer and wine from sugar.
 It is one of the oldest methods – more than ten thousand years old– to produce alcoholic beverages.
 In this article, we explain the process of conversion of sugar into alcohol i.e. Fermentation, and its uses.

 In Fermentation, sugars such as glucose, fructose and Sucrose are converted into Ethanol and Carbon dioxide.
-The process takes place in absence of air, i.e, it is an anaerobic breakdown of molecules.
-In presence of Oxygen, Glycolysis or breakdown of sugar does not take place and only Carbon dioxide and water are produced without Ethanol.
+The process takes place in the absence of air, i.e., it is an anaerobic breakdown of molecules.
+In the presence of Oxygen, Glycolysis or breakdown of sugar does not take place and only Carbon dioxide and water are produced without Ethanol.
 This process in which no alcohol is produced is called cellular respiration.

 This process of conversion of sugar into alcohol is known as Alcoholic Fermentation.
 It is the most used type of fermentation.
 It is carried out in the presence of yeasts and other bacteria and fungi.
-Pyruvate, which is produced by yeast via the EMP pathway and obtained by Zymomonas via the ED pathway, is necessary for the first stage of the alcoholic fermentation.
+Pyruvate, which is produced by yeast via the EMP pathway and obtained by Zymomonas via the ED pathway, is necessary for the first stage of alcoholic fermentation.

 Glycolysis, the name for the process by which yeasts break down sugars to produce pyruvate molecules, is the first step of alcoholic fermentation.
 Two molecules of pyruvic acid are created during the glycolysis of glucose molecules.
 The two pyruvic acid molecules are subsequently split into ethanol and carbon dioxide.